Create an NFS server on Oracle Linux

 Install the NFS Utilities Package on the Server Instance

-Open a terminal and connect to your server instance.
+Open a terminal and connect via SSH to the ol-node-01 instance.

-Install the NFS utilities package.
+Install the nfs-utils package.

 sudo dnf install -y nfs-utils